Buster Douglas: Later career

 Douglas vs Holyfield was a reported $24.6 million payday for Douglas.
 Doing little for the next several years, Douglas gained weight, reaching nearly 400 pounds.
 It was only after he nearly died during a diabetic coma that he decided to attempt a return to the sport.
 He went back into training and made a comeback.
 He was successful at first, winning six straight fights, but his comeback almost came to a halt in a 1997 disqualification win over journeyman Louis Monaco.
 In a bizarre ending, Monaco landed a right hand, just after the bell ending round one, that knocked Douglas to the canvas.
 Douglas was unable to continue after a five-minute rest period and was consequently awarded the win by disqualification (on account of Monaco's illegal punch).

 A fight with light-heavyweight champion Roy Jones Jr. was touted in the late 1990s, although ultimately fell through.
-In 1998, Douglas was knocked out in the first round of a fight with heavyweight contender Lou Savarese.
+In 1998, having bounced back into a minor stardom, Douglas was knocked out in the first round of a fight with heavyweight contender Lou Savarese, for the lightly regarded IBA heavyweight title.
 Douglas subsequently had two more fights, winning both, and retired in 1999 with a final record of 38–6–1.

 In the media

 Douglas made a guest appearance in the 1990s cop show Street Justice.

 Douglas made his feature film acting debut in the Artie Knapp science fiction comedy film Pluto's Plight.

-The 1988 arcade game Final Blow was released as James 'Buster' Douglas Knockout Boxing in 1990 for the Sega Master System and Sega Genesis, which replaced one of the fictional fighters with Douglas.
+The 1988 arcade game Final Blow was released as James 'Buster' Douglas Knockout Boxing in 1990 for the Master System and Sega Genesis, which replaced one of the fictional fighters with Douglas.
 This game is considered as a response to Nintendo's Mike Tyson's Punch-Out!!, especially since Tyson lost to Douglas, which Sega took advantage in order to promote their early "Genesis does what Nintendon't" advertisements – an advertising campaign in which Douglas frequently participated.

 In 1995, HBO aired Tyson, a television movie based upon the life of Mike Tyson.
 Douglas was portrayed by actor Duane Davis.

-On February 23, 1990, Douglas made a special appearance as a guest referee on WWF's The Main Event III in a match-up between Hulk Hogan and "Macho Man" Randy Savage.
+On February 23, 1990, Douglas made a special appearance as a guest referee on WWF's The Main Event III in a match-up between Hulk Hogan and "Macho King" Randy Savage.
 Mike Tyson was originally scheduled to be the special guest referee, but this changed following Douglas's knockout title win over Tyson just under two weeks before, on February 11.

 Douglas's upset against Tyson is the inspiration for The Killers' song "Tyson vs Douglas" from their Wonderful Wonderful album.
 Singer songwriter Brandon Flowers used the childhood memory of watching the seemingly invincible Tyson lose, as the motivation for a song that's about "me and my family, and the way I’m perceived by my kids.
 I don’t want them to see me go down like Tyson".